 - Mareike Haase, Brot für die Welt, working group coordinator

 - Thomas Schwarz, MMI Network, working group deputy coordinator and secretariat

-G2H2 members are invited to order the Provisional Terms of Reference (“considered as “living document”) of the new working group at the Secretariat.
+G2H2 members are invited to order the Provisional Terms of Reference (“considered as “living document”), the list of working group members, meeting reports and other working group documents at the Secretariat.